 There are a few ways to get Lao visa extension if you want to stay longer in Laos when your visa expires.
 You can do it yourself, or have a service provider to do it for you.

 It is possible to get all types of Lao visa extended (except for Transit Visa) at the immigration office in Vientiane.
-It costs 20,000kip (round US$2,50) per day if you apply before or on the expiry date.
+It costs 20,000kip (around US$1) per day if you apply before or on the expiry date.
 However, if you do it after the expiry date you will be fined for US$10 per day for the days you over stayed.

 Requirements

-The process is straight forward, just fill out the application form then submit together with your passport and the photo and pay the fees.
-In normal circumstances your visa is usually ready the same day.
+The process is straight forward, just fill out the application form then submit together with your passport, the photo and pay the fees.
+You will then be given a receipt with the date to pick up your passport .
+In normal circumstances the process takes 1 (one) business day which is often the same day.

 If you only plan to stay for a few more days this option could work out best.